Find out what dried limes (loomi) are and how to use them then transform your dishes with a new mouth-watering flavour.

 Blanch fresh Persian limes in salted water then arrange on a tray to dry in the sun for a few days till they turn brown or black as required for your cooking.

 Dried limes have a distinct flavour and are very different to fresh limes so one cannot be substituted for the other.
-If you do not have dried limes, try using sumac which is also citrusy but it won’t give the same depth of fermented, astringent flavour.
+If you do not have dried limes, try using sumac which is closest in flavour as it is citrusy and tangy with smokey notes, however sumac is milder and doesn’t have the same complex flavours of dried limes.

 Unwashed, uncut whole dried limes will keep for a very long time.
 Store in an airtight container and keep in a cool dry place for up to a year.